 Captive insurance can be a valuable mechanism for sophisticated groups who want to assume a portion of their liability exposure.
 This is especially true for low frequency, high severity lines of insurance like medical professional liability (MPL).
-With this in mind, MICA created MICA Specialty PCC.
+With this in mind, MICA created MICA Specialty PCCSM.

-What is MICA Specialty PCC?
+What is MICA Specialty PCCSM?

 How does this affect current MICA members?